2004 Report on Cost Estimates for Security Classification Activities

-The data presented in this report were collected by categories based on common definitions developed by an executive branch working group.
+The data presented in this report for Government were collected by categories based on common definitions developed by an executive branch working group.
 The categories are defined below.

 Personnel Security: A series of interlocking and mutually supporting program elements that initially establish a Government or contractor employee's eligibility, and ensure suitability for the continued access to classified information.